 First of all, there are verbs that show mental states (such as believe, know, remember, want, etc):

 - I believe she has the correct answer.
 Not, I am believing ~

 - I know how to fix most basic computer problems.

 Next, there are verbs that show emotions (such as love, like, hate, prefer, etc)

 - I prefer coffee to tea, but I do enjoy drinking a cup of green tea on a cold day.

 Third, there are verbs of the senses.
 These verbs (feel, hear, see, smell, sound, & taste) are not used in the progressive when they refer to the action of the senses.
 Generally, the subject of the sentence is the thing being described:

-- Does this milk smell right to you?
+- Does this cheese smell right to you?

 If you know anyone who might be interested in this English language point, why not help them out!
 Just share this lesson with them.
 Thanks for studying today!

 Let’s Master Phrasal Verbs & Vocabulary